Faculty Fellowship Opportunities

 - A shortened version of their curriculum vitae (5 pages maximum).

-All materials will be reviewed by the RPWC Director and the center’s Faculty Advisory Committee, and will be forwarded to the relevant dean of the applicant’s school (A&S, Blair, Peabody, and Divinity).
+All materials will be reviewed by the Center Director and the RPWC Faculty Advisory Committee.
+Final selection of applicants will be made by the A&S Dean’s Office, following review of the Committee’s recommendations.
 Fellowships may be held only once every four years.

-Send all application materials as a single PDF with “Faculty Fellowship” in the subject line to Phoebe Thompson (Phoebe.J.Thompson@Vanderbilt.edu) by February 1, 2023.
+Send all application materials as a single PDF with “Faculty Fellowship” in the subject line to Constance Priddy (Constance.T.Priddy@Vanderbilt.edu) by January 16, 2024.

 For all questions, please contact Holly Tucker, Director, Robert Penn Warren Center for the Humanities.